An AI system to help scientists write expert-level empirical software: Results

 \subsection{Kaggle Playground Benchmark}

-We designed our code mutation system to score highly on a curated set of Kaggle competitions.
+We designed ERA to score highly on a curated set of Kaggle competitions.
 Kaggle calibrates human performance with percentile rank on a leaderboard, and we score code by submitting directly to Kaggle.
-Our benchmark consists of 16 playground competitions from the 2023 season, encompassing regression and classification tasks.
+Our benchmark consists of 16 playground competitions from the 2023 season, encompassing regression and classification tasks (\suptab{tab:kaggle_competitions}).
 Playground competitions are an ideal benchmark because they offer fast iteration, simplicity, and calibration against thousands of humans.
 Achieving a high score requires creating complex code without requiring solving a sophisticated scientific task.

-Our basic strategy uses a simple prompting template (\suptab{table:playground_normal}) that concatenates the competition description with the previous trial. \figref{fig:schematic}b evaluates the performance of \ourmethod with the average public percentile rank across all 16 playground competitions: TS substantially beats a single LLM call and best of $1000$ LLM calls.
-During the search, the agent discovers strategies leading to abrupt jumps in the score, with the accumulation of these jumps leading to the highest quality solutions.
+Our basic strategy uses a simple prompting template (\suptab{table:playground_normal}) that concatenates the competition description with the previous trial. \figref{fig:schematic}b evaluates the performance of ERA with the average public percentile rank across all 16 playground competitions: ERA substantially beats a single LLM call and best-of-$1000$ LLM calls, and also outperforms AIDE\cite{jiang2025aide}, owing to its ability to maintain a diverse tree of candidates, allowing it to backtrack when a specific line of code mutation plateaus.
+During the search, the system discovers strategies leading to abrupt jumps in the score, with the accumulation of these jumps leading to the highest quality solutions.

 Problem-specific advice added to the prompt substantially improves performance.
 We illustrate this with two examples.
-In {\sl TS with expert advice} we give the model standard advice to win Kaggle competitions (\suptab{table:playground_expert}).
-In {\sl TS with Boosted Decision Tree (BDT)} we tell the model to implement a boosted decision tree library from scratch, without using standard packages (\suptab{table:playground_bdt}).
+In {\sl TS with expert advice} we give ERA standard advice to win Kaggle competitions (\suptab{table:playground_expert}).
+In {\sl TS with Boosted Decision Tree (BDT)} we tell ERA to implement a boosted decision tree library from scratch, without using standard packages (\suptab{table:playground_bdt}).
 We manually verified in both cases that resulting codes followed the advice.